A Samoa Guide for Vegans and Vegetarians

 There is one exception on the island but this tiny cafe operation will hardly sustain you for your whole visit.
 In short, be prepared to have a polite conversation with the wait staff or chef to see how they can accommodate you.

 Alternatively, self-catering is an option on Savai’i, although accommodation with cooking facilities is minimal.
 Interestingly, your best option might be staying at a beach fale where traditional staples of coconut cream and tropical vegetables will likely be a core part of the meal offering.
-Just be sure to inform your hosts about your dietary requirements before arrival – more on that in the section below.

 The Top Restaurant on Savai’i for Vegans and Vegetarians